Used Kubota Tractor Inspection Guide: Don’t Buy Without This

 Serial Number and Model Verification

 Ask for the full model name (BX2380, L3301 HST, etc.) and serial number.
-Cross-check the serial number against online year lists or call your local Kubota dealer to confirm the model year and that it’s not a gray-market import.
+Cross-check against online year lists or call your Kubota dealer to confirm the model year and that it’s not a gray-market import.
 When you arrive, verify the model decal on the hood matches the serial tag on the frame or transmission housing.
 Mismatched numbers are an immediate walk-away.
+Use our Kubota Model Number Decoder to understand exactly what every letter and digit means before you arrive.
+Also run the serial number through our Kubota Serial Number Lookup Tool to verify age and check for open recalls.

 Questions to Ask by Phone

-Before making the drive, ask: Why are you selling?
+Why are you selling?
 How long have you owned it?
 What were the hours when you bought it?
-A seller who bought it with 200 hours and is now selling at 210 hours is a very different situation than someone who bought it at auction last week.
+A seller who bought at 200 hours and is selling at 210 is very different from someone who bought it at auction last week.
 Ask what engine oil, hydraulic fluid, and filters they use and how often they’ve been changed.
 Vague answers with no receipts are a yellow flag.
 Ask specifically whether it’s been stored inside or outside — long-term outdoor storage means higher risk of rusted exhausts, seized linkages, and chewed wiring.

 Photos to Request Before the Trip

-Engine Inspection — Do This First and Do It Cold
+Step 2 — Engine Inspection (Do This First and Do It Cold)

-Engine checks must happen on a genuinely cold engine.
+⚠️ Engine checks must happen on a genuinely cold engine.
 Ask the seller not to start it before you arrive.
 A warm engine hides smoke, masks cold-start problems, and makes oil and coolant checks less reliable.
-If you arrive and the engine is warm, ask why — and factor that into your assessment.
+If you arrive and the engine is warm — ask why.

 Cold Start Test

-From cold, a healthy Kubota diesel should start within a few seconds of cranking after proper glow-plug warm-up time.
-Listen for even cranking speed — slow cranking suggests a weak battery, failing starter, or heavy internal drag.
-Once running, the oil pressure warning light should go off within 1-2 seconds.
-Listen for any rhythmic knocking, deep rapping, or metallic clunking — those sounds point to rod, main bearing, or piston issues.
-A mild diesel rattle on cold start is completely normal; what you’re listening for is uneven loping, surging, or an engine that needs heavy throttle just to stay running.
+From cold, a healthy Kubota diesel starts within a few seconds of cranking after proper glow-plug warm-up.
+Slow cranking suggests weak battery, failing starter, or heavy internal drag.
+Once running, the oil pressure light should go off within 1–2 seconds.
+Listen for rhythmic knocking, deep rapping, or metallic clunking — those sounds point to rod, main bearing, or piston issues.
+A mild diesel rattle on cold start is normal.
+What you’re listening for is uneven loping, surging, or an engine that needs heavy throttle just to stay running.

 Oil Check

 Pull the dipstick before the engine starts if possible.
 Used diesel oil will be dark — that’s normal.
-What you’re checking for is: gray or milky color (coolant contamination), gritty texture between your fingers (metal particles), or a creamy “coffee with cream” appearance which is a definitive sign of coolant mixing with oil.
-Also check under the oil filler cap with a flashlight — mayonnaise-like residue coating the underside of the cap is a chronic coolant-in-oil indicator.
-Either finding is a walk-away regardless of price or story.
+What you’re checking for: gray or milky color (coolant contamination), gritty texture between fingers (metal particles), or a creamy “coffee with cream” appearance (definitive sign of coolant mixing with oil).
+Also check under the oil filler cap with a flashlight — mayonnaise-like residue coating the underside is a chronic coolant-in-oil indicator.
+Either finding is a walk-away regardless of price.

 Coolant Check

 Check the coolant reservoir and radiator cap when cold.
-Kubota coolant is typically bright green, orange, or yellow depending on formulation — it should be translucent and clean, not brown or rust-colored.
-An oily film or rainbow sheen on top of the coolant means oil is getting in.
-Heavy rust scale or brown sludge means a badly neglected cooling system and likely overheating history.
-Use your fluid test strips here for a quick condition assessment.
+Kubota coolant is typically bright green, orange, or yellow — it should be translucent and clean, not brown or rust-colored.
+An oily film or rainbow sheen on top means oil is getting in.
+Heavy rust scale or brown sludge means badly neglected cooling system and likely overheating history.
+Use fluid test strips for a quick condition assessment.

 Exhaust Smoke Colors